 Be cautious about taking your dog to a dog park.
 Many people bring their furry friends to the dog park without knowing if their pup is introverted or extroverted.

-To ensure your dog socializes safely, don’t immediately release your dog.
+Don’t immediately release your dog to ensure it socializes safely.
 Wait and watch how the other dogs play.

-If the dogs are similar in size to yours — especially if they are small dogs — and appear to have friendly temperaments, you can unhook your dog’s leash.
-Then let your dog decide when to join the action.
+If the dogs are similar in size to yours — especially small dogs — and appear to have friendly temperaments, you can unhook your dog’s leash.
+Then, let your dog decide when to join the action.

-But if you see the dogs are rough or aggressive with each other or if one dog is a dog park bully who tries to dominate the others, keep the leash on and even think about walking away.
+But if you see dogs being rough or aggressive with each other or if one dog is a dog park bully who tries to dominate others, keep your leash on and even consider walking away.

 Also, ensure that you and your dog follow proper dog park etiquette.
 Don’t let your dog mount or hump other dogs.